Portsmouth, Ohio: Buildings and landmarks

-Many historical buildings in Portsmouth have been demolished because of poor upkeep, other city development, or the completion of new buildings that replaced the landmarks.
-Landmarks that have been demolished include the old Norfolk & Western rail depot, churches dating back to the early 20th century, houses dating to the 1850s, Grant Middle School, and the old Portsmouth High School and various elementary schools.
+Many historical buildings in Portsmouth have been demolished because of poor upkeep and the completion of new buildings replacing the landmarks.
+Demolished landmarks include the old Norfolk & Western rail depot, churches dating back to the early 20th century, houses dating to the 1850s, Grant Middle School, the old Portsmouth High School, and various elementary schools.

-Many buildings survive from the early 19th century.
+Many buildings have survived from the early 19th century.
 Old churches are among the reminders of Portsmouth's past and identity.
 The historic 1910 Columbia Theater was destroyed by a fire in 2007, demolished, and rebuilt in 2012 as the open-air Columbia Music Hall, with a refurbished façade from the original structure serving as the entry point.
-Other noted historic buildings include the old monastery, which can be seen for miles, and Spartan Stadium, as well as numerous buildings in the Boneyfiddle Historic District, which is listed on the National Register of Historic Places.
+Other noted historic buildings include the old monastery, Spartan Stadium, as well as numerous buildings in the Boneyfiddle Historic District, which is listed on the National Register of Historic Places.
 In 1982, Miami University students conducted research on several of Portsmouth's most important historic buildings.
 This work resulted in an exhibition at the Miami University Art Museum and a book, Portsmouth: Architecture in an Ohio River Town.

 In October 2016, a Shawnee State University professor submitted a proposal to the State Farm Neighborhood Assist grant program to preserve Spartan Municipal Stadium.
 The stadium opened in 1930 as the original home of the Portsmouth Spartans, now the fifth-oldest active franchise in the National Football League (as the Detroit Lions).
 In November 2016, the city won a $25,000 State Farm Neighborhood Assist grant for the stadium's renovation.